 Maintain confidentiality of unblinded interim results and provide an objective and unbiased assessment of those results.

 Contribute to the successful completion of the study by periodically reviewing accumulating data, to inform study conduct decisions.

+If the investigators are noticing participants are experiencing gingival infection from the ISBC, this will be reviewed and appropriate action taken.

 14. COMPENSATION